AlRado/Sublime-TIC-80/README.md

 To build your game select build system in window Tools -> Build System -> TIC-80, then press CTRL+B.

+In order for the build to run the cartridge, you need to save it next to your file containing the code with the same name.

 Описание
 ========